dk-fern/tf-azure-linux-dev-env/README.md

 # tf-dev-environment
-Simple project to create a Linux dev environment with docker provisioned.
+Simple project using Terraform in Azure to create a Linux dev environment provisioned with Azure.
+Designed to use the Remote-SSH VSCode extension as the method of connecting, developing, and testing.

 Intentionally utilizes Terraform concepts like variables, output, and running a startup script for provisioning.